 VAPOR PRESSURE (air = 1): Not established.
-SPECIFIC GRAVITY @ 20°C (water = 1): 1.0 FLASH POINT: Not available.
-AUTOIGNITION TEMPERATURE: Not known.
+SPECIFIC GRAVITY @ 20°C (water = 1): 1.0 AUTOIGNITION TEMPERATURE: Not known.

 SOLUBILITY IN WATER: Soluble.
 OTHER SOLUBILITIES: Not known.

 COEFFICIENT WATER/OIL DISTRIBUTION: Not established.

 HOW TO DETECT THIS SUBSTANCE (warning properties): The appearance of this product can be a distinguishing characteristic to identify it in event of accidental release.